Reim6118/VROD/README.md

 ### Visual data stream from AGV into VR

-1. Receive the video stream from the Realsense camera through a dedicated Python server running on the Linux system of the AGV.
+1. Receive the video stream from the Realsense camera and Slam visualization data through a dedicated server running on the Linux system of the AGV.
+2. Receive thermal video streaming that is passed through obejct detection model built with Yolov3.

+## ROS Environment

+Laser scanned data is passed to slam_gmapping node and then visualized with rviz package.
+The visualized slam data is then serve as a video streaming

 ####